Cultural transformation has an error budget

 Operations teams already have the discipline.
 System migration mechanics move it into code.

-They troubleshoot infrastructure methodically, write up findings, build procedures so the same failure doesn't repeat.
+They troubleshoot infrastructure methodically, write up findings, and build procedures so the same failure doesn't repeat.
 That rigor rarely reaches their own scripts and configurations.
-Production changes happen through direct server edits because the path works and nobody framed coding practices as the same systematic work.
+Production changes happen through direct server edits because the path works, and nobody framed coding practices as the same systematic work.

 Each practice introduced is a component cutover.
 The team's operational metrics are the SLIs.
 The SLO is the acceptable range for each one.
-Each regression consumes error budget — when the budget is spent, the practice gets pulled back, adjusted, reintroduced.
+Each regression consumes the error budget.
+When the budget is spent, the practice gets pulled back, adjusted, reintroduced.
 The cultural shift follows from applying existing discipline through better tooling.

 Call it what they already do